The VA Mortgage: Military Loan Is A Benefit

 Also – and importantly – the VA waives the funding fee for veterans with a service-connected disability and for the surviving spouses of veterans who died in service to their country.

 Look At Total Cost For Military Loan Vs. FHA

 The VA funding fee seems a little stiff when compared with the upfront MIP used for FHA mortgages.
-However, the VA charges no annual insurance or guarantee premium of any kind, and that’s a substantial savings.
+However, the VA charges no monthly insurance or guarantee premium of any kind, and that’s a substantial savings.

 The VA doesn’t actually have a minimum credit score requirement, instead it “requires a lender to review the entire loan profile to make a lending decision.”
 Might a lender look at credit scores?
 Of course.

 While the VA has no minimum credit score requirement, lenders may impose their own stricter guidelines.

 In addition, the agency and its lenders recognize that there is a difference between low credit scores and truly bad credit.
 You won’t get a loan if your credit history looks like a rap sheet.